 My writing has been published in USA TODAY, Politico, Chicago Tribune, Palm Beach Post, LA Times, the Guardian's website, and the Boston Globe, where I previously worked as a correspondent.
 I blog regularly at Cognoscenti, the commentary site for Boston's NPR station.

 As a filmmaker I lean toward the personal.
 I'm the producer behind "The Upside Down Book," an award-winning documentary that investigates the origins of a copy of Mein Kampf that my great uncle brought home from Europe as a Jewish-American soldier during WWII.
 The documentary is based on a series of articles I wrote for the Boston Globe in 2010.
 Matt White of 4th Coast Productions and I filmed in Germany, France and Boston.
 Check out the film's IMDb page, along with its website, for the trailer, photographs and news.

 More recently, and following the pussyhat explosion that caused a worldwide shortage of yarn following the election of Donald Trump as president in 2016, I've begun to explore the metaphor of yarn to our social "fabric."
-I'm currently shopping around an edited collection connecting scholars to art-activists to put this phenomenon into historical context.
+My fourth book, "Crafting Dissent" is now under contract with Rowman & Littlefield.
 My personal work with yarn sees it as a thread to the Abolitionist and Suffragist legacies in Rochester, New York.